zahraaliaghazadeh/ma5-cs5610/README.md

 To-do list:
-* fix the counter bug
+* improve the organization of code

 ## Status